-The market for equity volatility was affected, however.
-LTCM's sales of volatility were one of the trades that also hurt it the most, with losses of \$1.3 billion.
-We can use again equation (29) to determine the stability of the market for volatility by calculating first MinMasSS.
-We assume no changes in LTCM's asset allocation shares during a forced liquidation, volatility priced around 20% and \$100 million exposure per point of volatility.20 This translates into LTCM having sold short \$2 billion of volatility.21
+ity were one of the trades that also hurt it the most, with losses of \$1.3 billion.
+We can use again equation (28) to determine the stability of the market for volatility by calculating first MinMasSS.
+We assume no changes in LTCM's asset allocation shares during a forced liquidation, volatility priced around 20% and \$100 million exposure per point of volatility.19 This translates into LTCM having sold short \$2 billion of volatility.20